Winter light festival: Significance of light in religions

 Festivals of light are strongly related to the religious significance of light, which is generally considered as a rebirth of the spirit and the mind, a moment in which the good overcome the bad.

 Although each religion has a different interpretation of light, all these festivals are connected to an ancient celebration typical of the Hindu culture.
-This event was later processed by different cultures and religions according to their own features and believes, creating slightly different rituals they participate to.
+This event was later processed by different cultures and religions according to their own features and beliefs, creating slightly different rituals they participate to.

 The light in Hinduism

 In Hinduism light symbolizes not only everything with a divine quality, but also the illumination of mind.
 According to the scriptures, in the beginning there was nothing, neither the sky, nor the sun, the moon and the earth.
 Then the dawn of light manifested as the golden egg: it started the days of Brahman.
 The dawns, Usha, the sister of the sun, brings hope and she woke the mortal beings up.

 Light is the essential nature of the soul and it plays a crucial role in the Hindu culture: people pray to invoke the god of lights, Savitr, to illuminate the world and their minds, and to free them from ignorance and delusion.

 The most important celebration of light in Hinduism is the Diwali: it represent both the victory of light over darkness, and the beginning of the financial year.
 The Diwali festival is also present in Janism with the same meaning.